 The History of Christmas Stocking

 Stockings hanging in front of a fireplace are one of the most popular symbols of Christmas.
 This holiday tradition began with legends attributed to a famous saint who later became known as "Jolly Old St. Nick."

 The Nobleman and His Daughters

 The custom of hanging Christmas stockings is based on legends that have been handed down for generations.
-According to the article “Why Do We Hang Stockings for Christmas” on Livescience.com, the tradition originated with a story about a nobleman who had three daughters.
+According to the article "Why Do We Hang Stockings for Christmas" on Livescience.com, the tradition originated with a story about a nobleman with three daughters.

 The man, living in an area that is now modern-day Turkey, had lost his wife to a long illness.
 He was both heartbroken and financially ruined because of several bad investments.
 Because he could not provide a dowry for his daughters to marry, he feared what would become of them.
 Many dowerless women were forced into prostitution during this time.

-According to the legend, St. Nicholas, who was then the Bishop of Myra, heard of the family’s plight.
-He secretly threw bags of gold down the family’s chimney to use for the girls’ dowries.
-Legend has it that the final bag fell into a stocking which was hanging on the fireplace mantle to dry, according to Livescience.com,
+According to the legend, St. Nicholas, who was then the Bishop of Myra, heard of the family's plight.
+He secretly threw bags of gold down the family's chimney to use for the girls' dowries.
+According to Livescience.com, legend has it that the final bag fell into a stocking hanging on the fireplace mantle to dry.

 Sinterklaas and His Donkey